 In turn, variant calling underpins many genomic applications, from helping to drive our understanding of genomics to facilitating the research into hereditary diseases and cancer genomics, paving the way to the future of precision medicine.

-While differentiating between ‘true variants’ and ‘noise’ in sequencing data has presented an ongoing challenge in clinical research, advances in bioinformatics have fuelled increasingly accurate variant calling strategies.
+While differentiating between ‘true variants’ and ‘noise’ in sequencing data has presented an ongoing challenge in clinical research, advances in bioinformatics have fueled increasingly accurate variant calling strategies.
 Here, we take a look at variant calling best practice through a modern lens.

 The original variant callers typically employed a single algorithmic approach2.
 In other words, one strategy was used to identify all the different types of genomic variants.
 Given the vast differences between variant types this is far from ideal.